 - It’s the fastest growing city in South Africa with a population of +/- 400,000.

 - Besides the Royal Bafokeng Stadium Rustenburg is also the home of Olympia Park multi-purpose stadium which hosted matches in the 1995 IRB Rugby World Cup in South Africa.

 - Rustenburg is home to the 2 largest platinum mines in the world and the world’s largest platinum refinery, PMR (Precious Metal Refiners), which processes around 70% of the world’s platinum.

-- Among the first residents of Rustenburg were settlers of Indian origin.
+- Among the first residents were settlers of Indian origin.
 One of the first families of Indian origin was the Bhyat family, whose contribution to the City’s history has been marked by the renaming of a major streetname to “Fatima Bhayat Street”.
 She arrived with her husband in Rustenburg in 1877.